-Plan provided (1) for the Initial Eligibility Computation Period, the Employer reasonably expected the Employee to work less than 1,000 Hours of Service in such period; and (2) for each Subsequent Eligibility Computation Period, except as provided below in this Paragraph, the Employee worked less than 1,000 Hours of Service in any preceding Eligibility Computation Period.
+(E) Employees who normally work less than 20 hours per week.
+The Employer in its Adoption Agreement may elect to exclude any Employee who normally works less than 20 hours per week.
+Under this election, an Employee is excluded from the Plan provided (1) for the Initial Eligibility Computation Period, the Employer reasonably expected the Employee to work less than 1,000 Hours of Service in such period; and (2) for each Subsequent Eligibility Computation Period, except as provided below in this Paragraph, the Employee worked less than 1,000 Hours of Service in any preceding Eligibility Computation Period.
 The provisions of Section 2.02(C) apply by analogy to the determination of Eligibility Computation Periods and Service within an Eligibility Computation Period.
-The Employer in the Adoption Agreement may select a lesser threshold than 20 hours per week.
+The Employeer in the Adoption Agreement may select a lesser threshold than 20 hours per week.
 In that case, the 1,000 Hour of Service requirement will be adjusted pro rata.
 Except as limited by the following sentence, any Employee who completes more than 1,000 Hours of Service during an Eligibility Computation Period will not be an Excluded Employee under this Section 1.35(E) for any subsequent Plan Year.
-The preceding sentence does not apply with respect to any contributions if the Employer is a Church other than a Church which has elected to be subject to ERISA.
+The preceding sentence does not apply (1) with respect to any contributions if the

+Employer is a Church, or (2) with respect to Employer Contributions if the Employer is not a Church.
 For purposes of this exclusion, the Plan Administrator may use any reasonable, consistent method of crediting Hours of Service, regardless of the method elected in the Adoption Agreement for other purposes.